Bologna: Public transport statistics

-As of 2025, the city proper had a population of 390,734, of whom 47.9% are male and 52.1% are female.
-In 2016, minors (children ages 18 and younger) totalled 12.86 percent of the population compared to pensioners who number 27.02 percent.
-This compares with the Italian average of 18.06 percent (minors) and 19.94 percent (pensioners).
-The average age of Bologna resident is 51 compared to the Italian average of 42.
-Between 2011 and 2021, the population of Bologna grew by 4.4 percent, while Italy as a whole declined by 0.7 percent.
-The current birth rate of Bologna is 8.07 births per 1,000 inhabitants compared to the Italian average of 9.45 births.

 Education

 Bologna University, established in AD 1088, is the world's oldest university in continuous operation.

 The University of Bologna, conventionally said to have been founded in 1088 by glossators Irnerius and Pepo, is the oldest university in continuous operation, and the first university in the sense of a higher-learning and degree-awarding institute, as the word universitas was coined at its foundation, as well as one of the leading academic institutions in Italy and Europe.
 It was an important centre of European intellectual life during the Middle Ages, attracting scholars from Italy and throughout Europe.
 The Studium, as it was originally known, began as a loosely organized teaching system with each master collecting fees from students on an individual basis.
-The location of the early University was thus spread throughout the city, with various colleges being founded to support students of a specific nationality.
+The location of the early university was thus spread throughout the city, with various colleges being founded to support students of a specific nationality.